Cadbury Creme Egg: Sales

 Creme Eggs are available individually and in boxes, with the numbers of eggs per package varying per country.
-The foil wrapping of the eggs was traditionally pink, blue, purple, and yellow in the United Kingdom and Ireland, though green was removed and purple replaced blue early in the 21st century.
+The foil wrapping of the eggs was traditionally pink, blue, purple, and yellow with a chick on it in the United Kingdom and Ireland, though green and the chick were removed and purple replaced blue early in the 21st century.
 In the United States, some green is incorporated into the design, which previously featured the product's mascot, the Creme Egg Chick.
 As of 2015, the packaging in Canada has been changed to a 34 g, purple, red and yellow soft plastic shell.

-Creme Eggs are available annually between 1 January and Easter Sunday.
+Creme Eggs are available annually between New Year's Day and Easter Sunday.
 In the UK in the 1980s, Cadbury made Creme Eggs available year-round but sales dropped and they returned to seasonal availability.
 In 2018, white chocolate versions of the Creme Eggs were made available.
 These eggs were not given a wrapper that clearly marked them as white chocolate eggs, and were mixed in with the normal Creme Eggs in the United Kingdom.
 Individuals who discovered an egg would win money via a ticket that had a code printed on it inside of the wrapper.